AP-IT-GH/apaqe-docs/wireguard/wireguard.md

 2. Configure Server A (frontend dashboard):

 Within the interface on the dashboard, create a new "Client" by just entering the name of the new gateway.
+The name can't be longer than 15 characters.
 Now you can see the IP address, the name and the gateway ID.

 Sidenote: It's not possible to enter the WireGuard interface directly